 To diagnose Raynaud's, the doctor considers a person's medical history, physical exam results, and findings from certain tests, such as nailfold capillaroscopy.
 It can be difficult to identify the exact form of Raynaud's a person has.
 Qualifying criteria that distinguish a primary Raynaud's diagnosis from the secondary form include: normal versus abnormal nailfold capillary pattern and a negative versus positive ANA test.

-Raynaud's phenomenon, the doctor will first gather a detailed medical history, which includes asking questions about a person's:
+To help in diagnosing Raynaud's phenomenon, the doctor will first gather a detailed medical history, which includes asking questions about a person's:

 - General health